|

 Firstly, anyone wanting to burn, must have a permit (this also includes backyard [summer] bonfires).

-"When people holding a burn permit want to burn, they should call the number on the permit before they start
+"When people holding a burn permit want to burn, they should call the number on the permit

 If they don't follow the regulations on the permit, don't have a permit or lose control of